Building a Better Cow with David Lalman

 David Lalman (19:00):

 Right.
 Well, and at the end of the day, if we're talking about the beef production system in our operation today, our cows weigh right about 1,175 pounds.
-Believe me, at the university, we weigh them a lot, but we make 15, depending on how we graze the calves once they're weaned and how long we graze them, we can make between 1,460 to 1500 pound finished animals all day long with an 1,175 pound cow.
+Believe me, at the university, we weigh them a lot, but depending on how we graze the calves once they're weaned and how long we graze them, we can make between 1,460 to 1500 lb. finished animals all day long with an 1,175 pound cow.
 Because of both the genetic potential and the technology that the industry has adopted in the post weaning phase A production, we don't need big cows to make really big carcasses.

 Miranda Reiman (19:45):

-Manage your cow costs, moderate, mature cow size, and keep your cow costs down, but yet still take, I mean, we have the tools to do that.
-Now, 25, 30 years ago, we didn't have those tools, but now you can kind of have the best of both worlds.
+That's probably a great take home point really in this whole thing, is that you can manage performance of post weaning performance and manage your cow costs, moderate mature cow size, and keep your cow costs down, but yet still take, I mean, we have the tools to do that.
+Now, 25 to 30 years ago, we didn't have those tools, but now you can kind of have the best of both worlds.

 Miranda Reiman (20:09):